 See Course details for information including how this course will be delivered safely if you’re starting in January 2021 in response Covid-19.

 Next start date:

 January 2021, September 2021, January 2022, September 2022

 Bournemouth University, Talbot Campus

 September: 1 year full-time (16 months with optional study exchange).
-January: 16 months full-time (18 months with optional study exchange), 2 years with optional 30-week work placement or 2 years part-time
+January: 16 months full-time (with or without optional study exchange), 2 years with optional 30-week work placement or 2 years part-time

 United Nations World Tourism Organisation (UNWTO); Institute of Hospitality; Institute of Travel & Tourism Centre of Excellence; The Tourism Management Institute